kitsunefet/aav/README.md

 ---
 * detect talent spec by skills that are only available for specific specs (e.g. ice barrier = frost mage)
 * show the duration of buffs/debuffs on targets (currently only done for CC spells)
-* improve visibility of overlapping damage numbers when they all hit within a short timeframe (Feature Request by Accident)

 Possible features that are currently not planned to be implemented:
 ---